robiokidenis/kong-docker-compose/README.md

-# Example Using Kong in docker compose
+# Example Using Kong API Gateway in docker compose

 ## To run
 ````bash